jerichokeyne/cpLearning-Practice/learning/linuxCLI.md

 ```
 Desktop  Documents  Downloads  Music  Pictures  Projects  Public  Templates  Videos
 ```
-What you are seeing is all of the files in your current directory (directory is used to mean folder in Unix) There's also a decent chance you saw everything in blue (if you didnt see any colors try running `ls --color`) When you run `ls` and see blue text that means that file is a directory (yes, folders are files in Unix/Linux) Grey text means it is a regular file
+What you are seeing is all of the files in your current directory (directory is used to mean folder in Unix).
+There's also a decent chance you saw everything in blue (if you didnt see any colors try running `ls --color`).
+When you run `ls` and see blue text that means that file is a directory (yes, folders are files in Unix/Linux).
+Grey text means it is a regular file.
-Green text means it is executable
+Green text means it is executable.

 If you want to see what files are in a directory use:
 ```Bash